dnhushak/VHDL-Components/README.md

+#VHDL Components
+This is a collection of

 Component Naming:

 COMPONENTNAME_#BIT_#IN_#REG... etc

 Start with a descriptive component name
-#BIT refers to input width - a second #BIT will refer to output width
+\#BIT refers to input width - a second \#BIT will refer to output width
-#IN refers to number of inputs
+\#IN refers to number of inputs
-#REG, #MUX, etc. refers to number of said component within the
+\#REG, \#MUX, etc. refers to number of said component within the

 Example: An extender that extends a 16 bit input to a 32 bit output: extender_16bit_32bit.vhd